Do You Have Litigation Options After A Work Injury?

 - Dangerous and defective products: Construction workers may be injured by defective power tools; custodians can be sickened by a cleaning product that lack proper ventilation warnings, etc.

-- Workplace attacks and assaults: If an unknown person entered your workplace and became violent, you could hold that person accountable in a civil lawsuit (in addition to filing a workers’ comp claim).
+- Workplace attacks and assaults: If an unknown person entered your workplace and became violent, you could hold that person accountable in a civil lawsuit.

 - Animal attacks: While working as a delivery person, you may be attacked by the property owner’s dog or another animal.
 The property owner could be held liable for your injuries.